mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

 - Your toughness is actually a form of armor, either literal armor that you have to put on or armor that you can encase your body in at will.
 Either way, it impedes your mobility, leaving you [Slow].
-- You’re super tough and can’t really feel pain, but that’s because your entire sense of touch has been dialed down to 1.
-You [Can’t Feel Much of Anything].
+- You're super tough and can't really feel pain, but that's because your entire sense of touch has been dialed down to 1.
+You [Can't Feel Much of Anything].
-- The source of your super toughness isn’t internal; it’s in the series of chitinous plates sprouting from your joints, or the shadowy clouds that always surround you, or something else similarly [Horrifying to Behold].
+- The source of your super toughness isn't internal; it's in the series of chitinous plates sprouting from your joints, or the shadowy clouds that always surround you, or something else similarly [Horrifying to Behold].

 ### Collateral Damage Effects